The Bear Necessity of AI in Conservation

 Selecting a classification and detection model for wild animals in their natural habitat is a complex task due to various challenges.
 These challenges include unbalanced datasets, detecting small animals, and changing environmental factors such as lighting and background.
 Additionally, the model needs to be able to generalize, and fine-tuning is necessary to prevent any biases during the training phase.
 Our research has shown that YOLOv8 performs well on the Rewilding Europe and Trapper images.
 This model has been identified as a state-of-the-art model and is available on GitHub with excellent development and maintenance.
 It is simple to implement for training, testing, and inference.

+The team had the grand idea of delivering the pipeline as a model-serving web service.
+But this approach was infeasible given the technical complexity involved and the time we had at our disposal.
+So what alternately followed is the architecture shown here.
 To begin their project, the team integrated with Trapper and decided to run their pipeline in a Docker container instance.
 They also set up a local Trapper instance during development and testing to ensure a reliable connection and fast response times for optimal performance.
 In order to upload data to Trapper, the procedure was:

 The team utilized the ReWilding Dataset which contains over 378,000 camera trap images for training their models and the Lila dataset for validation.
 The data was pre-processed twice, before uploading to Trapper and again before training the models in the pipeline.